Welcome to the Office of Student Affairs!

 - Learn About New Topics: Foundations programs are hosted by a variety of different students, staff, and faculty on campus, and cover a host of different topics.
 Ranging from Krav Maga techniques to networking tips, you'll always be able to find a Foundations event that will teach you something you're interested in.

 - Priority Housing Selection: Students who attend at least one program from each of the four domains are given preferential placement in the housing selection process for the following academic year.
+Students must stay for the full duration of a program to receive credit.

 - Prize Drawings: All students, regardless if they plan to live on-campus the following year, will be entered into a monthly drawing.
 Students will be selected at random to win various prizes.
 Possible prizes include gift cards to the dining hall, MetroCards, and Juilliard swag!
 Students who do not win a prize will be added to the next month’s drawing.
 The more events you attend, the better your chances are at winning a prize the next month!